trin5tensa/moviedb/web/README.md

 - Create a prototype module to access the TMDB API using the requests package.
 - Extend the prototype to recreate the internal API for access from other moviedb modules.
-- Move TMDB Exceptions #524
 - Code and test a new `web.tmdb.py` to replace `tmdb.py`
+- Delete TMDB Exceptions module.
+See now superseded issue #524.

 ### Convert threaded tmdb.py to python async.
 - Revise principles of python async.
 - Select async equivalent of requests.
 This will be aiohttp or similar.
-- Create a prototype async module to access the TMDB API using the requests package.
+- Create a prototype async module to access the TMDB API.
 - Extend the prototype to recreate the internal API for access from other moviedb modules.
 - Code and test a new `web.aiotmdb.py` to replace `web.tmdb.py`.

 ### Improve TMDB search criteria.